 I felt in my bones I could no longer be a part of this organization.
 I struggled for months trying to figure out what I would do next.
 All I knew was that I could not be there any longer.
 My integrity, my alignment, and my intuition were screaming at me to GTFO of there.

 Of course I was scared.
-I had all kinds of stories about what would happen if I left my job without another one in place: I would not be able to pay my rent; I would have to move in with my parents back on the east coast; I would have to….and on and on and on.
+I had all kinds of stories about what would happen if I left my job without another one in place

 And yet I did it anyway.
 Soon a new opportunity revealed itself.
-I turned away from my fear, I stood for my values, I took steps in a new direction, and I made a courageous choice which helped me evolve in my career and in my life adventure.
+I felt my fear, stood for my values, took steps in a new direction, and I made a courageous choice.
+That choice helped me evolve in my career and in my life adventure.

 That experience taught me that sometimes when it is time to move on, life will give you a kick in the butt.
-In hindsight my career had become stagnant at that organization, and I wouldn’t have continued on a growth trajectory with my skills and development had I stayed there.
+In hindsight I can see that my career had become stagnant at that organization.
+I wouldn’t have continued on a growth trajectory with my skills and development had I stayed there.

 I needed a reason to leave, and life gave it to me.

-Here are 6 ways to know it’s time to move to the next chapter of your career, or more broadly, your life:
+Here are 6 ways to know it’s time to move to the next chapter of your career, or your life:

 - It is more and more challenging for you to reach the “flow state,” where you feel like you are aligned with your purpose and experience effortlessness.